+My story begins on the first day of my floor covering career.
 My name is Scott Petersen, owner and inventor of the K2S Knee Pad System.
 The K2S Knee Pad System was born out of necessity.
 When I started my floor covering career in 1977 in Anchorage Alaska I quickly found out that kneeling and crawling for 8 to 10 hours a day was a painful experience.
 There were basically 3 types of knee pads available in Anchorage.
 Volleyball/wrestling knee pads, leather knee pads with felt linings and molded brown rubber knee pads with white fabric non elastic straps.
 I tried them all, but none of them really made a big difference.
 I was on a quest to find something that was truly comfortable and give protection to my knees.

 When I relocated to Maryland in 1986 I was hoping to find a better selection of knee pads.
 I found that the molded rubber was now black and the straps were elastic.
 In 1989 a coworker advised me to try the Balens Craft Seat.
 I purchased 2 pairs from Beno J Gundlach.
 Although I really loved the seat that was attached to it, the knee pads themselves were horrible.
 I wore them 3 days and put them on a shelf in the garage.